fluree/docs.flur.ee/src/content/api/hosted-overview.md

 Transact | `/api/db/NETWORK/DB/transact` | Transactions in FlureeQL syntax
-GraphQL | `/api/db/NETWORK/DB/graphql` | Queries or transactions in GraphQL syntax, as a string SPARQL | `/api/db/NETWORK/DB/sparql` | Queries in SPARQL syntax, as a string Dbs | `/api/dbs` | Get all of the databases for an account.
+GraphQL | `/api/db/NETWORK/DB/graphql` | Queries or transactions in GraphQL syntax, as a string SPARQL | `/api/db/NETWORK/DB/sparql` | Queries in SPARQL syntax, as a string Command | `/api/db/NETWORK/DB/command` | Commands, such as transactions, with a signature in the body.
+See [signing transactions](/docs/identity/signatures#signed-transactions).
+Dbs | `/api/dbs` | Get all of the databases for an account.
 Actions | `/api/action` | Actions, such as a a new database, a new user, or archiving a database (not yet supported).
 Logs | `/api/fdb/logs/[account]` | Retrieve the logs for a given database.
 Syntax in [Examples](/api/hosted-endpoints/hosted-examples)